 An all-American holiday calls for an all-American cookout favorite: the hot dog.
 We have so many hot dog recipes for you to choose from; this Chicago-Style Hot Dog gives you a hint at all the inventive ways there are to serve them.

 The grill is not only for main dishes, like the easy to prepare Spicy Grilled Shrimp and the anything-but-boring Tex-Mex Burger with Cajun Mayo.
 You can also grill up side dishes like Grilled Corn on the Cob or make dessert Grilled Peaches drizzled with balsamic and topped with blue cheese.

-Get more ideas for Memorial Day main dishes, and BBQ and grilled recipes.
+Get more ideas for Memorial Day main dishes, and Memorial Day Grilling Recipes.

 In this Authentic German Potato Salad, steamed potatoes are tossed in a sweet-tart dressing of sugar and vinegar, and mixed with a generous helping of bacon.
 Tip: For extra flavor, double the dressing ingredients and save half to toss with the salad right before serving.